kvmanohar22/hawk/README.md

 - Install GTSAM as outlined [here](https://github.com/borglab/gtsam).
 Following changes to be done in `CMakeLists.txt` of GTSAM.
   - **IMPORTANT**: Disable the flag `GTSAM_TANGENT_PREINTEGRATION` which is ON by default.
   - Enable the use of system Eigen (`GTSAM_USE_SYSTEM_EIGEN` should be ON).
+  - If you do not want to build tests, examples.
+Run cmake as follows: `cmake -DGTSAM_BUILD_TESTS=OFF -DGTSAM_BUILD_EXAMPLES_ALWAYS=OFF ..`

+- If you are going for minimal ROS installation, following packages are required as well.
+Replace * in the below package names with `ros-melodic-` or whatever distro you have.
+  `*camera-manager *rqt-gui *rqt-gui-py python-catkin-tools`

 ### Build